 To determine the appropriate level of training for applicants wishing to transfer from another training program, the program director must receive verification of previous training experiences and a statement from the resident’s current program director regarding the performance evaluation of the transferring resident prior to acceptance into the program.

 Programs will review and select applicants in a manner consistent with provisions of equal opportunity employment and must not discriminate with regard to sex, race, age, religion, color, national origin, disability or any other applicable legally protected status.

-- Applicants must register with the National Resident Matching Program.
+- Applicants must apply via the Electronic Resident Application System (ERAS) and must register with the National Resident Matching Program.

 - All applications must include the following:

 - Original graduate transcript(s), when applicable